pinak3748/fluttercn/cli/CONTRIBUTION.md

 ## Commands

-- `fluttercn init` - Initialize Flutter CN in your project
+- `fluttercn init` - Initialize fluttercn in your project
 - `fluttercn add <component>` - Add a component to your project
 - `fluttercn list` - List all available components